Hazelnut Mocha Torte Recipe

 - Whole hazelnuts and chocolate leaves

-- 3. In a small heavy saucepan, combine the ganache ingredients; cook and stir over low heat until chocolate and butter are melted.
+- 2. In a heavy saucepan, combine the ganache ingredients; cook and stir over low heat until chocolate and butter are melted.
 Remove from the heat.
 Set saucepan in ice; stir for 3-4 minutes or until thickened.
 Remove from ice and set aside.

 Reviews for Hazelnut Mocha Torte